 How to apply

-Submissions to be considered for the Student Ambassador team will open late semester 2, 2019 through CareerHub.
+Information and applications to be considered for the Student Ambassador team can be found through CareerHub.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.